aborroy/tags-creator/README.md

 Manual Installation
 -------------------
-There are one "repo-tier" JAR associated with this add-on.
+There is one "repo-tier" JAR associated with this add-on.

 Use `mvn install` to create the JAR in `target` folder.